 And on that note, you can help be part of the solution.
 Please take a moment to share this article to help your friends and loved ones stay safe!

-If you happen to read this between November 26 and December 5, 2020, first-time buyers (and past customers with expired subscriptions) can get a very special discount on Intego’s Mac software: up to 65% off Mac Premium Bundle X9—the ultimate Mac protection and utility suite.
+If you happen to read this between November 22–27, 2023, first-time buyers (and past customers with expired subscriptions) can get a very special discount on Intego’s Mac software: up to 65% off Mac Premium Bundle X9—the ultimate Mac protection and utility suite.
 You can also get a discount on Intego Antivirus for Windows.
+And if you need a VPN to use with your Mac or Windows PC, you can get Intego Privacy Protection VPN at a great low price.
 Remember to use these links to maximize your savings, and be sure to tell your Mac and PC using friends about these great deals!

 How can I learn more?